hillinhank/Amazon_Vine_Analysis/README.md

 # Summary
+### Analysis
-### Analysis: it is not believed that positivity bias plays a maor role in the reviews the Vine program recieves.
+It is not believed that positivity bias plays a maor role in the reviews the Vine program recieves.
 As seen in the screenshot above, the unpaid reviews had a greater perrcentage of five-star reviews compared to the paid reviews.
 I find it likely that people who are interested in *critiqueing* new products are likely very *critical* people.
+### Additional Analysis
-### Additional Analysis: using this dataset, I think an interesting analysis to run would take a closer look at the verified purchases column.
+Using this dataset, I think an interesting analysis to run would take a closer look at the verified purchases column.
 I think that too much consideration for non-verified purchases may have skewed our numbers.